 Be Amazed by Hammond Castle

-Yes, Gloucester is home to a medieval-style castle.
+Gloucester is actually home to a medieval-style castle.
 This fortress on the coast built with Cape Ann granite was completed in 1929 for prolific inventor John Hays Hammond, Jr. Most famous for developing radio control, Hammond earned some 800 patents during his lifetime for inventions as diverse as torpedo systems and luxury shaving cream.
 On a self-guided tour of Hammond Castle, you'll see marvels like the Great Hall's organ with its 8,200 pipes and a 30,000-gallon swimming pool that can be switched from fresh to saltwater with the switch of a lever.
 The attraction's season ends each year with Holidays at the Castle, when the halls are decked by Gloucester businesses and organizations, and special events include a craft fair, holiday concerts, and a visit from Santa Claus.

 Learn About Science and History at Maritime Gloucester

 Dine Overlooking the Water at the Beauport Hotel

 Gloucester's swanky Beauport Hotel, which opened in 2016, is a bit out of character in this rough and tumble fishing town.
 But even if you don't stay overnight (the rooftop pool, whirlpool, and bar will sure make you want to in the summer), make a reservation for dinner.
 There are phenomenal water views at "1606 At Beauport" Restaurant and Oceanfront Deck as well as creative cocktails and a menu that features predominantly steaks and seafood including raw bar selections.
 There's live music in the cozy bar every Wednesday and Thursday evening.